 These issues can be resolved between you and your spouse out of court, which is a less adversarial and less expensive process.
 If mediation cannot be arranged or no agreement can be reached, the court will resolve these issues in divorce litigation.

 My firm can be your guide through all phases of the divorce process.
-As your Freehold divorce attorney, I can fully explain to you what to expect from the legal proceedings you are preparing for and provide the counsel you need to conclude the process successfully.
+As your divorce attorney in Freehold, NJ, I can fully explain to you what to expect from the legal proceedings you are preparing for and provide the counsel you need to conclude the process successfully.

 Is New Jersey a Community Property State?